majingliang/machine_learning/Ensemble/README.md

 # What can we get from Ensemble Project?
 Motivations for this project includes:
-- How to get a sample bagging or stacking model with demos?
+- How to get a sample bagging or stacking model?
-- How to tune the a large number of the params of them with demos?
+- How to tune the a large number of the params?
 - How to deploy the trained models?

 # Theory details